alrra/dotfiles/README.md

 #### `~/.vimrc.local`

-If the `~/.vimrc.local` file exists, it will be automatically sourced after `~/.vimrc`, thus, allowing its content to add or overwrite the settings from `~/.vimrc`.
+The `~/.vimrc.local` file it will be automatically sourced after `~/.vimrc`, thus, allowing its content to add or overwrite the settings from `~/.vimrc`.